 Wastewater Treatment and Disposal

-With a capacity of 17 million gallons per day, the DSRSD Regional Wastewater Treatment Facility treats wastewater from the DSRSD sanitary sewer system in Dublin and the southern part of San Ramon, as well as wastewater collected by the City of Pleasanton.
+With a capacity of 17 million gallons per day, the DSRSD Regional Wastewater Treatment Facility cleans wastewater from the DSRSD sanitary sewer system in Dublin and the southern part of San Ramon, as well as wastewater collected by the City of Pleasanton.
 Public tours of the wastewater treatment facility and adjacent water recycling plant are held quarterly.

 Drinking water supplies in California are under severe pressure from increasing population, recurring droughts, and environmental needs.
-Treating wastewater so it can be used again conserves our drinking water supply, keeps our communities green, even during droughts, and discharges less treated wastewater to natural waterways such as San Francisco Bay.
+Cleaning wastewater so it can be used again conserves our drinking water supply, keeps our communities green, even during droughts, and discharges less treated wastewater to natural waterways such as San Francisco Bay.
 In the Tri-Valley, recycled water is used primarily for irrigation at golf courses, parks, greenbelts, roadway medians, schools, office complexes, greenbelts, and common areas in homeowner associations.

 DSRSD Service Area